shadow-1310/obsedian_notes/company - Info Edge.md

 - [ ] Linear Algebra
 	- corelation and covariance
 		- corelation is a standarized version of covariance
+	- Covariance Matrix
+		- it describes the shape of the distribution
 	- [x] EigenValue Decomposition - [ritvikmath](https://www.youtube.com/watch?v=KTKAp9Q3yWg)
 		- only applies to diagonal square matrix
 		- eigenvector and eigenmatrix, $$Ax = \lambda x$$